cooscoos/Hoive/README.md

 - install on virtual machine and list dependencies in readme
 - play test

+### Base game

+- Spiders are bugged and can move <3 distance!
+It's because they can backtrack and leave the hive.
+Solve this another day.

 ### Client

 - Teams are totally jank.
 Need the server to assign team on chatsess and then tell each client what their team is.